huseyinbayoglu/Continuos-dodgegame-2/readme.md

 ## Evaluation & Analysis
 The trained DQN agent's performance was evaluated quantitatively and qualitatively using the test.py and record_game.py scripts.

-### Quantitative Evaluation

-The `test_model` function in `test.py` runs the trained agent in the environment for a specified number of episodes using a **deterministic policy** (i.e., always choosing the action with the highest predicted Q-value, without exploration).

 *   **Execution:** The script loads the saved DQN model (`.zip` file).
 *   **Metrics Reported:**
     *   **Average Reward per Episode:** The mean total reward accumulated across the evaluation episodes.